ghgemmer/Halloween/README.md

 ## Prop Head

+The prop head starts with a non-animated static female vampire head from TheHorrorDome.com.
-The head nod, rotate, and mouth are controlled by servos and attached by custom aluminum brackets along with Actobotics brackets and hardware to the head and mouth.
+Head nod, rotate, and mouth servos are added and attached by custom aluminum brackets along with Actobotics brackets and hardware to the head and mouth.

 The nod servo is in the head as well as the mouth servo.
 The head nod servo uses an Actobotics servo block to handle the lateral loads and torques on the servo.
+The inside top of the head is attached via a short PVC pipe embedded in spray insulation foam holding the pipe to the head, with the other end of the pipe attached to the top of the nod servo block.
 The mouth servo does not use a servo block as it is only connected to a very light weight mouth.
+The mouth is made by cutting out the lower jaw of the vampire head and gluing it to a curved aluminum bar which then attaches to the mouth servo thru a servo hub.

 ![Head Nod Servo view 1](https://lh3.googleusercontent.com/i3nU8KptNTUyCP4zKHbaxVRCmbjUR1b6lzW31LfK0KiijixXKZ7eeHqXTgT5FzOnm3gs0wx7PSc7bHmQbM-zZ7T2YqgKp6nj1_43gFd_nq5xFWv4X4tBuJy3ZQCOvy2zJ1aFOGcteXk=w2400)
 Figure: Head Nod Servo view 1